FreeRTOS/iot-reference-esp32/GettingStartedGuide.md

 For more information, `.\devicetester_win_x86-64.exe help` will show all available commands.

-When you run IDT, a `results/uuid` directory is generated that will contain all the logs and other information associated with your test run.
-This allows you to debug any failures.
+When IDT is run, it generates the `results/uuid` directory that contains the logs and other information associated with your test run, allowing failures to easily be debugged.